 - To perform testing to evaluate the strength of the partial knee replacement.

 - To characterize the antero-posterior, medio-lateral, and rotational constraint behavior of a unicondylar knee replacement system.

-- This testing covers the means by which unicondylar knee replacement constraint may be quantified according to motion delineated by the inherent articular design as determined under specific loading conditions in an in vitro environment.
+- This testing covers how unicondylar knee replacement constraint may be quantified according to motion delineated by the inherent articular design as determined under specific loading conditions in an in vitro environment.
 This testing characterizes antero-posterior draw, medio-lateral shear, and rotary laxity in reference to ASTM F1223.
 The results will be compared for substantial equivalence to a predicate.

 An example table is shown below:

-Another item that is helpful in the materials section is the worst case justification.
-For the medical device industry, it is critical to identify the worst case configurations for testing.
-It is helpful to include this in the protocol along with any finite element analysis results because this is often the only insight the testing laboratory or future team members have into why this specific device size was selected.
-Being able to understand this information helps quickly identify issues or additional risks and address them at the beginning of the projects.
+Another item that is helpful in the test samples section is the worst-case justification.
+For the medical device industry, it is critical to identify the worst-case configurations for testing.
+It is helpful to include this in the protocol along with any finite element analysis results because this is often the only insight the user or future team members have into why this specific device size was selected.
+Being able to understand this information helps to quickly identify issues or additional risks and address them at the beginning of the projects.